nephatrine/docker-starbound-scmd/README.md

 and interactively have you log in.
 Any mods listed in the `workshop.txt` file in the game directory will be installed at this time as well.

-Alternatively, you can manually copy of the Linux game files and create a `.ready` file in the game directory.
+Alternatively, you can manually copy over the Linux game files and create a `.ready` file in the game directory.

 ## Persistent Mounts